Rookie Kubalik scores twice, Blackhawks beat Ducks 4-2

 Olli Maatta also scored for the Blackhawks, who rebounded after two losses to finish a four-game homestand 2-2-0.

+Robin Lehner made 35 saves in his first game since hurting his right knee at Vancouver on Jan.
+2.

+Kane assisted on Kubalik’s first goal and extended his point streak to six games, with four goals and six assists in the stretch.
+He’s five points short of 1,000 for his career.

 Max Jones and Rickard Rakell scored for last-place Anaheim, which has lost six of seven (1-5-1).

-Robin Lehner made 35 saves in his first game since hurting his right knee at Vancouver on Jan.
-2. Anaheim’s John Gibson blocked 29 shots.
+John Gibson blocked 29 shots.

-Chicago’s Patrick Kane assisted on Kubalik’s first goal and extended his point streak to six games, with four goals and six assists in the stretch.
-The Chicago star is five points short of 1,000 for his career.
+Ducks coach Dallas Eakins was upset with his team’s effort, especially in the second period, when Kubalik was left open near the net and connected twice on rebounds to give Chicago a 3-1 lead.

 The game was tied 1-all after the first period.